wrapl/minilang/docs/language.rst

    L:put(1, 2, 3)
    print('L = {L}\n')

-Finally, methods with symbol characters only can be invoked using infix notation.
+Methods with only symbol characters or that are valid identifiers can be invoked using infix notation.
 The following are equivalent:

 .. code-block:: mini